Narumikazuchi/Windows-Discontinued-/README nuget.md

 Provides some utilities for recurring problems, like the maximizing of borderless WPF windows or the implementation of relay commands.
-For more information about the contained functionality visit https://github.com/Narumikazuchi/Windows/wiki.
+For more information about the contained functionality visit the [wiki](https://github.com/Narumikazuchi/Windows/wiki).